peteCoder/streamit-api/README.md

 ## Welcome to TSL Nigeria API.

 The API has a couple of endpoints that gives you access to the database.
-The base URL allows you to make requests along side sub-endpoints.
+The base URL allows you to make requests along side sub-endpoints or paths.

 ### Base URL